-In Summer 2003, Heather Perry conducted a comparison study with females in our traditional CS1321 Introduction to Computation.
-Participants were unpaid volunteers who responded to an on-line advertisement and an in-class request.
-Georgia Tech's traditional CS1 CS1321 uses the TeachScheme approach [3].
+In Summer 2003, undergraduate Heather Perry conducted a comparison study with females in our traditional CS1321 Introduction to Computation.
+Georgia Tech's CS1321 uses the TeachScheme approach [2].
 The interview guide for this study of a traditional CS1 used an adaptation of the Media Computation interview guide in order to address the same gender issues.
 Questions specific to the Media Computation course were modified to correspond to similar topics in our traditional CS1, and some additional topics were addressed as well.
 Seven interviews with four women were conducted in two rounds of interviews, at midterm and the end of the semester.
 All four females participated in the initial interviews, and three returned for the final round.
 These interviewees included Materials, Industrial, and Civil Engineering, as well as Biology/Pre-med majors.

 Before discussing the interview results, it's important to note the similarities and differences between females in the traditional CS1 (CS1321) and those in the Media Computation class (CS1315).
-In our surveys and interviews, both groups expressed fear of computer science courses and felt they had basic computer skills before taking their respective courses.
+Both groups expressed fear of computer science courses and felt they had basic computer skills before taking their respective courses.
 When asked what computer literacy means, a female in CS1321 said "I can generally play around and find my way around a computer or a new program."
-The females in CS1321 took the class during a condensed 12week semester whereas the CS1315 class was offered during a normal 16-week semester.
+In addition, several distinctions existed between the two groups.
+The females in CS1321 took the class during a condensed 12-week semester whereas the CS1315 class was offered during a normal 16-week semester.
 Further, the females interviewed in CS1315 were mostly liberal arts students, whereas the CS1321 interviewees chose Engineering and Science majors.
 These fields of study differ greatly in gender composition, so it's worthwhile to note that the experience of these women cannot be adequately compared.

-Interview responses indicate that women in CS1321 experienced the issues that gender studies attribute to female disinterest in computing, including irrelevance of material and intimidation [1, 8].
+Interview responses indicate that women in CS1321 experienced the issues that gender studies attribute to female disinterest in computing, including irrelevance of material and intimidation [1, 5].
 Results of these interviews show that CS1321 did not drive these females away, and none of the participants disliked the course.